Former Stanford swimmer Brock Turner appeals rape convictions

-Attorneys for Brock Turner, the former Stanford University swimmer found guilty last year of raping an unconscious woman outside of a fraternity party, are asking that the court overturn his convictions.
+Attorneys for Brock Turner, the former Stanford University swimmer found guilty last year of raping an unconscious woman and serving three months in jail, are asking that the court overturn his convictions.

 In a 172-page appeal filed Friday with California's Sixth District of Appeals, Turner's legal team argued that the trial was "fundamentally unfair" and that excessive media attention, among other factors, deprived their client of due process and his right to a fair trial.

-"The petitioner respectfully requests that this Court reverse his convictions," his lawyers wrote.
+"The petitioner respectfully requests that this Court reverse his convictions," his lawyers wrote, asking for a new trial for Turner.

-In March 2016, Turner was convicted on three felony counts of sexually assaulting an unconscious woman outside a house party at Stanford.
+In March 2016, Turner was convicted on three felony counts of sexually assaulting an unconscious woman outside a fraternity house party at Stanford a year before.
 The case received national attention and reignited conversations about sexual assault on college campuses.

 Santa Clara County District Attorney Jeff Rosen said Friday that he's confident that Turner's conviction will be upheld.